ThanatPay/Python_for_Data/README.md

 4: Detect and Remove the Outliers | Outliers are data points that deviate significantly from the majority of the other data points in a dataset.
 Outlier can occur due to various reasons, such as measurement errors, experimental anomalies, or rare events.
 This notebook shows how to detect and remove outlier ([Titanic Dataset](https://github.com/ThanatPay/Python/blob/main/DataPreparation/4_Outliers_Titanic.ipynb) and [Boston Dataset](https://github.com/ThanatPay/Python/blob/main/DataPreparation/5_Outliers_Boston_(optional).ipynb))

 ## Maching Learning
+Machine Learning (ML) is a subfield in AI focusing on understanding and building methods that let machines learn by itself without human intervention.
+Machine learning algorithms build a model based on sample data, known as training data, in order to make predictions or decisions without being explicitly programmed to do.
+Machine learning algorithms are used in applications such as medical, email filtering, speech recognition, computer vision.
 Content | Description
 --- | ---
-1: Decision Trees (Random Forest) | ---
-2: Linear Regression | ---
-3: Logistic Regression | ---
-4: Neural Network | ---
+1: Decision Trees (Random Forest) | Decision Trees (DT) is a decision support hierarchical model that used tree-like model.
+DT learn simple decision rules inferred from data features.
+Multiple decision trees are used for voting output to enhance decision making, known as Random Forest.
+This notebook shows example [Decision Trees](https://github.com/ThanatPay/Python/blob/main/MachineLearning/1_Decision_Trees.ipynb) and [Ramdom Forest](https://github.com/ThanatPay/Python/blob/main/MachineLearning/1_RandomForest(hed2020).ipynb)
+2: Linear Regression | Linear regression is linear approach for modeling the relationship between one/more input variables and output variable(numerical data).
+This notebook shows [example linear regression](https://github.com/ThanatPay/Python/blob/main/MachineLearning/2_Linear_Regression.ipynb).
+3: Logistic Regression | Logistic regression is statictic approach for modeling relationship between one/more input variables and output variable(category data).
+This notebook shows [exaple logistic regression](https://github.com/ThanatPay/Python/blob/main/MachineLearning/3_Logistic_Regression.ipynb)
+4: Neural Network | Neural Networks (NN) are the heart of deep learning algorithms.
+Their name and structure are inspired by the human brain.
+NN are comprised an input layer, one or more hidden layers, and an output layer.
+This notebook shows [example neural network](https://github.com/ThanatPay/Python/blob/main/MachineLearning/4_Neural_Network.ipynb)
 5: K Nearest Neighbors| ---
 6: Support Vector Machine | ---
 7: Save Model | ---